trossco84/TrevorRoss/README.md

 # Welcome to My Personal Repository

 ## About Me
 As you can probably tell, my name is Trevor Ross.
 I was born and raised in South Florida (North Palm Beach) and attended the Univeristy of Florida.
 I obtained a Bachelor of Science in Industrial and Systems Engineering, with a minor in statistics.
 I am currently working as a Decision Consultant (think: Solution Consultant + Data Science Consultant) in Chicago, IL.
-I enjoy most sports, whether it's playing or watching, and playing with my dog Boomer.
+I enjoy most sports, whether it's playing or watching, and hanging out with my dog Boomer.

 ## Collections in this Repository
 * Data Science and Machine Learning